What You Need To Know About A Reverse Mortgage

 - A higher interest rate than a traditional mortgage

-- A setup fee of approximately $995 that is deducted from the initial advance of funds
+- A setup fee of approximately $995 is deducted from the initial advance of funds

-- Prepayment penalty if the reverse mortgage is paid before it is due, or before the prepayment window expires
+- A prepayment penalty if the reverse mortgage is paid before it is due or before the prepayment window expires

-- Legal fees for closing costs and independent legal advice
+- Closing costs such as legal fees and independent legal advice

 Paying Off Your Reverse Mortgage

-Just like a typical mortgage, a reverse mortgage does accrue interest.
-The difference is that the interest on a reverse mortgage, as well as the principal paid out to the homeowner, must only be repaid once a property is sold or after the homeowner passes away or moves into long-term care.
+Just like a traditional mortgage, a reverse mortgage does accrue interest.
+The difference is that the interest on a reverse mortgage and the principal paid out to the homeowner must only be repaid once a property is sold or after the last surviving homeowner passes away or moves out.

 A reverse mortgage allows you to retain ownership of your home.
-Since you remain the owner of the property, you have the same responsibilities you had before: you must pay any and all property taxes, heating expenses, condominium fees (if applicable), valid fire policy and maintain the property in good order.
+Since you remain the property owner, you have the same responsibilities you had before: you must pay any and all property taxes, heating expenses, condominium fees (if applicable), valid fire policy, and maintain the property in good order.

-Of course, if you wish to reduce the amount of interest your reverse mortgage accrues, you are free to make payments at any time, without incurring penalties for early payment.
+Of course, if you wish to reduce your reverse mortgage’s interest , you can make payments anytime without incurring penalties for early prepayment.